Warning message... Link to action

 Tech support scams

-Tech support scams use scare tactics to trick you into paying for unnecessary technical support services that supposedly fix contrived device, platform, or software problems.
+Tech support scams are an industry-wide issue where scammers use scare tactics to trick you into paying for unnecessary technical support services that supposedly fix contrived device, platform, or software problems.

-Some scammers use cold calls.
-They call you directly on your phone and pretend to be representatives of a software company.
+Scammers may call you directly on your phone and pretend to be representatives of a software company.
+They might even spoof the caller ID so that it displays a legitimate support phone number from a trusted company.
 They can then ask you to install applications that give them remote access to your device.
-Using remote access, these experienced scammers can misrepresent normal system output as sign of problem.
+Using remote access, these experienced scammers can misrepresent normal system output as signs of problems.

 When you engage with the scammers, they can offer fake solutions for your “problems” and ask for payment in the form of a one-time fee or subscription to a purported support service.

-Tech support scams rely on social engineering.
-They make you believe that you have a problem with your PC.
-They can use any of the following to convince you that there is a problem with your PC that needs fixing.
-Click the following sample images to enlarge.
+These websites can use any of the following tactics to convince you that there is a problem with your PC that needs fixing:

 They can also use the following techniques to further make their claim believable: